 An Analyst-Focused Approach to Network Traffic Analysis

-Earlier this year, a team of researchers from the SEI CERT Division's Network Situational Awareness Team (CERT NetSA) released an update (3.17.0) to the System for Internet-Level Knowledge (SiLK) traffic analysis suite, which supports the efficient collection, storage, and analysis of network flow data, enabling network security analysts to query large historical traffic data sets rapidly and scalably.
+Earlier this year, a team of researchers from the SEI CERT Division's Network Situational Awareness Team (CERT NetSA) released an update (3.17.0) to the System for Internet-Level Knowledge (SiLK) traffic analysis suite, which supports the efficient collection, storage, and analysis of network flow data, enabling network security analysts to query large historical traffic data sets rapidly and in a scalable way.
 As this post describes, our team also recently updated the Network Traffic Analysis with SiLK handbook to make it more analyst-focused and teach not only the toolset but also the tradecraft around using it.

 The previous version of the guide, which was published in 2014, is organized by the individual tools in the SiLK tool suite.
 The new version of the guide is written from the perspective of the network traffic analyst.
 As such, the handbook is organized according to the workflow that we recommend analysts follow to investigate network activity and anomalies.
 In addition to myself, the new version is authored by Paul Krystosek, Nancy Ott, and Timothy Shimeall.